kugurerdem/rugu.dev/content/english/blog/computer-science-reflections.md

 I was discussing my recent projects with a friend who had a broader network than mine.
 He was surprised that I hadn't applied for a software development job, given the things I was already doing at that time.

-He referred me to one of his connections who recently founded a startup with [1.6$m funding](https://br.investing.com/news/cryptocurrency-news/metavest-integra-brz-e-recebe-aporte-de-us-16-milhao-1001097).
+He referred me to one of his connections who recently founded a startup.

 I succeeded both the technical and non-technical interviews.
 Then, started working as a part-time remote software developer there.